What Should I Set My Air Conditioner Temperature to in Summer?

 For example, a 6.0kW air conditioner set to 21°C that runs for six hours a day over 12 weeks will cost you $191.75.
 Setting it to 25°C, however, could save you $59.16!
 It’s hard to say what the ideal air conditioning temperature is, but that kind of saving can’t be ignored.

-Whether you’re in an oceanic climate or an arid climate, you will need to set your air conditioner accordingly.
+Whether you’re in a moderate oceanic climate or an arid climate, you will need to set your air conditioner accordingly.

 Thankfully, there are extra things you can do to reduce your power bill and reach optimal performance with your air conditioning system.